Skip to content

 Normal cost is the contribution necessary, when added to investment income, to pay for benefits earned each year.
-The normal cost “prefunds” or “pays in advance” for promised pension benefits.
+It “prefunds” or “pays in advance” for promised pension benefits.

-For example, suppose that when the actuaries got together to measure the payments necessary for your future pension, they determined 13.25% of your salary would be the appropriate amount—which is what Georgia’s actuaries estimate.
-Your state might require you to pay a portion of this—Georgia asks for 6%—while they would pick up the rest (in this case, 7.25%).
+Take the Georgia Teachers’ Retirement System, for example.
+Suppose that when the actuaries get together to measure the payments necessary for your future pension, they determine 14.65% of your salary would be the appropriate amount, which is what Georgia’s actuaries estimate as of 2025.
+Your state might require you to pay a portion of this — Georgia asks for 8.65% — while it would pick up the rest (in this case, 8.65%).

 Typically, the amount of money taken out of each paycheck you receive for retirement benefits is the employee share of normal cost.
 Some pension systems also make payroll deductions for health care plans or retiree insurance plans.

-In practice, the way that normal cost is paid for looks like this:
+In the case of Georgia TRS, the way that normal cost is paid for looks like this:

 This article is part of Equable’s Pension Basics series.
 To learn more about how your pension works, check out the other articles in the series: